sunyatin/ASCEND/README.md

 ### `.png`

 This script will output a plot of the allele sharing correlation decay curve (blue points) along with the fitted exponential model (red line).
-In the top-right corner it provides the estimates of founder age (Tf) and intensity (If) with their associated 95% confidence intervals within brackets as well as the NRMSD.
+In the top-right corner: the estimates of founder age (Tf) and intensity (If) with their associated 95% confidence intervals within brackets as well as the NRMSD.

 ### `.qweights`

-If the `blocksizename` option was not provided, a file giving the weights for each chromosome (= their number of SNPs).
+If the `blocksizename` option was not provided, a file giving the weights for each chromosome (= number of SNPs).

 ### `.out`